mgrebenets/mgrebenets.github.io/_posts/2015-02-01-bamboo-remote-agent.md

 mkdir bamboo-agent-home
 {% endhighlight %}

-Installation directory is where you need to put agent JAR file and then this JAR will download other require files and keep them in installation directory.
+Installation directory is where you need to put agent JAR file and then this JAR will download other required files and keep them in installation directory.
 Updates will occur in this directory as well.

 Home directory is the location for all the build jobs metadata, intermediate build files, artifacts and so on.